 Delegates may subscribe to receive news updates from the UN News website.
 Subscribers can receive stories as they are posted online or receive daily news digests at the end of each working day.
-The UN News Reader application for smartphones, available for iOS and Android devices (in the six official languages, as well as Kiswahili and Portuguese), provides access to online stories.
+The UN News Reader application for smartphones, available for iOS and Android devices (in the six official languages, as well as Kiswahili, Portuguese and Hindi), provides access to online stories and live streaming of major United Nations meetings and press conferences.